EyevinnOSC/mcp-server/README.md

 ### Features

 - **Database Setup**: Create and setup an SQL-, NoSQL- or memory-database based on open source made available as an open web service.
-- **Storage Setup**: Create an S3 compatiable storage bucket based on open source made available as an open web service.
+- **Storage Setup**: Create an S3 compatible storage bucket based on open source made available as an open web service.

 ![screenshot](screenshot.png)